thindil/tashy2/README.md

 * Tcl - It is the base binding.
 Allow use Tcl scripts in the Ada code.
   If you need any binding here, please [open an issue](https://github.com/thindil/tashy2/issues/new) with it.
 * Tk - Requires Tcl binding.
 Allows use Tk GUI in the Ada code.
-Not started yet.
+If you need any binding here, please [open an issue](https://github.com/thindil/tashy2/issues/new) with it.
 * Tklib - Requires Tcl and Tk bindings.
 Allows use additional packages for Tk GUI in the Ada code.
 Not started yet.
 * Msgcat - Requires Tcl binding.
 Allows creating multi-language text messages.